-County / Regional Plans & Programmes Purpose / Main Aims & Objectives Relevance to the Plan Review / SA Building Sand Provision in Essex (September 2019) prepared addressing the practicality and justification of providing a separate landbank for building sand.
+County / Regional Plans & Programmes Purpose / Main Aims & Objectives Relevance to the Plan / SA result is a synthesis of social, environmental, economic and physical information relevant to windfall applications in Essex.
+A Re- examination of Building Sand Provision in Essex (September 2019) As part of the evidence base for the Essex Minerals Local Plan 2014 a report was prepared addressing the practicality and justification of providing a separate landbank for building sand.
 The view of the Authority was that such a separate landbank was neither practical nor justified in Essex.
-This re-examination confirms that the conclusions of the 2013 report that a split landbank to provide separately for building sand and concreting sand, and possibly to split the building sand landbank into 'dry' screened or washed sand, is neither practical nor justified in Essex. behind the Plan Review and concludes that the supply of building sand is being maintained to meet demand.
-This information is useful in the identification of 'reasonable' alternatives within the SA that are relevant to the scope of the Plan Review.
-Suffolk Minerals & Waste Local Plan Submission Draft (June 2018) (emerging) The Suffolk Minerals & Waste Local Plan (SMWLP) contains planning policies for determining planning applications for minerals and waste development, as well as safeguarding the same from other forms of completing development.
-Policies include those that specify sites for future minerals and waste development.
-The SWMLP takes a positive approach to minerals and waste development that reflects the presumption in favour of sustainable development.
-Minerals are vital for continued economic growth including house building.
-Besides indigenous land-won sand and gravel, the supply of aggregates to Suffolk is made up from sand & gravel imported from surrounding counties, imported crushed rock, marine dredged sand & gravel, and indigenous and imported recycled construction, demolition & excavation waste.
-It is useful for the SA to be aware of minerals planning issues and solutions that are sought in the wider area for the purpose of identifying any trans- boundary effects.
-This emerging Plan (and SA) are also useful to note in so far as they are a more current example of minerals planning policy in the region.
-South Essex Green and Blue Infrastructure In order to meet future growth requirements, the LPAs of South Essex are working towards a Joint Strategic Plan.
-Restoration proposals have the potential to contribute to this
+This re-examination confirms that the conclusions of the 2013 report that a split landbank to provide separately for building sand and concreting sand, and possibly to split the building sand landbank into 'dry' screened or washed sand, is neither practical nor justified in Essex.
+This study forms part of the evidence base behind the Plan and concludes that the supply of building sand is being maintained to meet demand.
+This information is useful in the identification of 'reasonable' alternatives within the SA that are relevant to the scope of the Plan.
+Forecasting the Need for Mineral Provision in Essex 2025- 2040 (2023) This Topic Paper has been produced by the MPA to explore how much mineral is required over the Plan period of the emerging MLP.
+It is required as part of the process to justify a deviation from the provision identified within the adopted MLP (2014), which used a sub-national apportion figure.
+This Topic Paper justifies the emerging MLP's provision figure but discusses various factors that should be looked at and which may or may not influence the Plan approach.
+This Topic Paper has therefore influenced the identification and assessment of alternatives within the SA.
+South Essex Green and Blue Infrastructure Plan In order to meet future growth requirements, the LPAs of South Essex are working towards a Joint Strategic Plan.
+The Green and Blue Infrastructure Study will address ecological, economic. and Restoration proposals have the potential to contribute to this infrastructure plan and seek improvements to